 Are you someone who enjoys lots of options or is overwhelmed by them?
 Do you have spare time or are you constantly busy?
 These are important questions to ask before picking a dating site.
-For example, a site like eHarmony will match you with people based on compatibility, however, Match.com requires you put in more work going through profiles.
+For example, a site like eHarmony will match you with people based on compatibility, however, Match.com requires you to put in more work going through profiles.
 Know what works for you and find a site that can help not hinder.

 5 – Create an Online Dating Budget

 How much are you willing to spend on dating?
 Some dating sites are free but there are more people there and a lot of them may be time-wasters.
 Oftentimes you’ll find that sites that require a fee weed out less serious contenders and you may have more luck there.
-So find out how much you are willing to pay – and find a site or service that fits within your budget.
+Find out how much you are willing to pay – and find a site or service that fits within your budget.